-Each of our 57 sponsor sites, spanning across 15 developing countries, is under local direction.
+Each of our 52 sponsor sites is under local direction.
 By working closely with those who live and experience the difficulties of poverty, we gain knowledge and insight on how to best respond to challenges.
 We assist our religious and lay partner organizations in caring for impoverished children, the homeless, sick, infirmed, and aged by providing health, education, shelter, water, and nutritional benefits.
-We assist in the construction, repair or expansion or schools, clinics, hospitals, orphanages, homes and other constructions that benefit the financially poor.
+We assist in the construction, repair or expansion of schools, clinics, hospitals, orphanages, homes and other constructions that benefit the financially poor.

 - Sponsorship of children and elderly